After Homs, Syria seen facing Bosnia-style war

 It was always clear that superior loyalist forces could overcome the lightly armed Free Syrian Army, made up of army defectors and rebels who have taken up arms.
 Human rights groups and activists say that between 700 and 1,000 civilians may have perished in Baba Amro, the worst single toll of the conflict.

-The regime's unremitting use of force against Baba Amro - "flattening the neighbourhood on its inhabitants" in the words of Sarah Leah Whitson, Middle East Director at Human Rights Watch - is unlikely to end the uprising but will likely further radicalise Syrian society.
+The regime's unremitting use of force against Baba Amro - "flattening the neighborhood on its inhabitants" in the words of Sarah Leah Whitson, Middle East Director at Human Rights Watch - is unlikely to end the uprising but will likely further radicalize Syrian society.

 "I don't think the demonstration effect of wreaking the kind of havoc that they have in Baba Amro is necessarily going to kill off the uprising," said Salman Shaikh at the Brookings Doha centre.